carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 ~~~
 {: .output}

-# Test for Twarc configuration
+# Test for Twarc configuration in the Notebook

 We should confirm that Twarc was configured correctly and that you are ready to continue
 using Twarc.
 To test the Twarc configuration, we will harvest tweets from a twitter